DSSTox Identifier to PubChem Identifier Mapping File Posted: 11/14/2016

 The data associated with the publication “An automated curation procedure for addressing chemical errors and inconsistencies in public datasets used in QSAR modeling” represents the curated data associated with the OPERA models used to predicted properties for the CompTox Chemistry Data.
 The data include the training and test data sets as well as the KNIME workflows used to perform the curation of the data.
 For a full understanding of the data and workflows we recommend accessing the publication also.

-The DSSTOX mapping file contains mappings between the DSSTox substance identifier (DTXSID) and the associated InChI String and InChI Key.
-The file is made available as a Tab Separated Value (TSV) file with each entry represented as shown:
+UPDATE: SEPTEMBER 27th 2018 The DSSTOX mapping file contains mappings between the DSSTox substance identifier (DTXSID), the CASRN, preferred name and the associated InChI String and InChI Key.
+The file is made available as a zipped Excel file.

 DSSTox Predicted Property Data Posted: 12/14/2016